ctn-malone/quickjs-cross-compiler/README.md

 ```

 Above command will copy **the content** of `/tmp/ext1` & `/tmp/ext2` directories into an `ext` subdirectory at the root of the package

+# Embed QuickJS extension library

+When using flag `--ext-lib`, [QuickJS extension library](https://github.com/ctn-malone/qjs-ext-lib) will be added to the package under `ext` directory

+This library contains a set of JS module to make creating static adhoc scripts easier

 # Limitations